seronet-project/SeRoNet-examples/SeRoNet-Tooling-ROS-Mixed-Port/ROS-MixedPort-Examples/ROSSubscriber_examples/Readme.md

 rostopic echo /joy
 ```

-To configure the connection ACE at startup searches for an according configuration file for every component within a local folder named etc. For instance, for the SmartJoystickServer component, an ini-file named *SmartJoystickServer.ini* can be created within the folder *$SMART_ROOT_ACE/etc*:
+To configure the connection, ACE at startup searches for an according configuration file for every component within a local folder named etc. For instance, for the SmartJoystickServer component, an ini-file named *SmartJoystickServer.ini* can be created within the folder *$SMART_ROOT_ACE/etc*:

 ```
 mkdir $SMART_ROOT_ACE/etc
-cp $SMART_PACKAGE_PATH/SeRoNet-examples/SeRoNet-Tooling-ROS-Mixed-Port/ROS-MixedPort-Examples/ROSSubscriber_examples/*.init $SMART_ROOT_ACE/etc/.
+cp $SMART_PACKAGE_PATH/SeRoNet-examples/SeRoNet-Tooling-ROS-Mixed-Port/ROS-MixedPort-Examples/ROSSubscriber_examples/*.ini $SMART_ROOT_ACE/etc/.
 ```

-And lastly, in a two new terminal we have to start the *ACE Naming Service* daemon to allow the communication or the ACE side, the *SmartJoystickServer* device and our created ComponentRoscob4_3 as Follows:
+And lastly, in a two new terminal we have to start the *ACE Naming Service* daemon to allow the communication or the ACE side, the *SmartJoystickServer* device and our created *ComponentRoscob4_3* as follows:

 ```
 cd $SMART_ROOT_ACE